zBalachandar/Pizza-Sales-Data-Analytics---End-to-End-Azure-Data-Engineering-Production-level-project-01/README.md

 ### 📤 Data Ingestion
 - Connected the on-premise SQL Server with Azure using Microsoft Integration Runtime.

-- Setup the **Resource group** with needed services (Key Vault, Storage Account, Data Factory, Databricks, Synapse Analytics)
+- Setup the **Resource group** with needed services (Storage Account, Data Factory, Databricks, Synapse Analytics)

 - Migrated the tables from on-premise SQL Server to Azure Data Lake Storage Gen2.